 World Mental Health Day celebrates awareness for the global community in an empathetic way, with a unifying voice, helping those feel hopeful by empowering them to take action and to create lasting change.
 This year for World Mental Health Day, the main theme is “suicide prevention.”
 Somebody somewhere in the world dies of suicide every forty seconds.
 Ninety percent of these individuals have a clinically diagnosable mental illness.
 One-third of suicides occur in young people, and is the leading cause of death between ages 15 to 29, and is the second most common cause of death in women between 15 and 19 years old.

 Although 1 in 5 children has a diagnosable mental health problem, nearly two-thirds of them get little to no help.
 Without treatment, children with mental health issues are at increased risk of school failure, contact with the criminal justice system, dependence on social services, and even suicide.
+Without treatment, these problems could continue into adulthood, causing them further problems down the line.
+Unfortunately, many adults find it hard to seek out a treatment plan that works, unless you decide to look at these Medterra reviews to learn how CBD oil could potentially provide a lifeline.
+And for many people it does.
+But diagnosing the problem and finding the relevant help as soon as possible will be in everyone’s best interest, as it could help to prevent suicide.

 Studies show that suicide attempts among young people may be based on long-standing problems triggered by a specific event.
 Suicidal adolescents may view a temporary situation as a permanent condition.
 Feelings of anger and resentment combined with exaggerated guilt can lead to impulsive, self-destructive acts.